-Rule 1: Learn your organization's policies and follow them.
+Rule 1: Adapt a set of policies and follow them.

-In order to get the most out of MainBoss, everyone who uses the software has to be consistent.
-For example, everyone must use the same naming conventions for equipment, locations, and so on; records that break the pattern will be hard to find in alphabetic lists and may appear out of place on reports.
+Consistency matters.
+For example, you should use the same naming conventions for equipment, locations, and so on.
+Records that break the pattern will be hard to find in alphabetic lists and may appear out of place on reports.